-COLD IS COOL - Ski areas encourage kids to get out, have fun, and get healthy with field trips and free skiing for fourth graders!
+COLD IS COOL - Ski areas encourage kids to get out, have fun, and get healthy with field trips and free skiing for fourth and fifth graders!

 The Michigan Snowsports Industries Association (MSIA) wants to give Michigan kids an opportunity to get out, have fun and get healthy this winter.
 This is why MSIA has established a state-wide program of school field trips and a passport that provides every fourth grader in Michigan the opportunity to ski for free.
 Fourth graders can obtain a "Cold is Cool" Ski & Ride Passport that gives them up to three free lift tickets or trail passes at 21 participating ski areas.

 Even if the ground is bare, with just a little cold weather Michigan's ski slopes can be blanketed in white.